Sweet, Sweet T&T!

 During the ascent we will have sightings of the strikingly patterned T&T endemic Ocellated Gecko and other small inhabitants that make this tiny island home.

-Leaving the island, the captain pauses (if sea conditions are favorable) to look for vibrantly-coloured tropical fish, and possibly Hawksbill Turtles, as we pass a former coral garden off Goat Island.
+Leaving the island, the captain pauses (if sea conditions are favourable) to look for vibrantly-coloured tropical fish, and possibly Hawksbill Turtles.
 Upon reaching the dock, we take the opportunity to sample a delicious local lunch and as we wait for our food, which is freshly made to order, we have some time here to enjoy the tranquility of this coastline.

 After lunch, we make our way back to our lodge, where we have a final opportunity to observe the frenzy at the lodge’s feeders, and sit back and relax in the unparalleled serenity of this remote lodge.
 After dinner this evening, you may wish to take a night walk, where you may chance upon some of the nocturnal createures that inhabit the forest around the lodge.
 One such is the Nine-banded Armadillo, known locally as the ‘Tatu’ (among the most ancient of species found on this tiny island), which forgaes for unsuspecting insects under the cover of darkness.